snorkel-team/snorkel/README.md

 ### Setting Up Conda
 Installation is easiest if you download and install [`conda`](https://www.continuum.io/downloads).
-If you are running multiple version of Python, you might need to run:
+You can create a new conda environment with e.g.:
 ```
-conda create -n py2Env python=[2.7|3.6] anaconda
+conda create -n py2Env python=2.7 anaconda
 ```
 And then run the correct environment:
 ```